-- The render target(s) is/are bound as they normally would be, with the MCS surface defined in SURFACE_STATE. - A rectangle primitive of the same size as the MCS surface is delivered. - The pixel shader kernel requires no attributes, and delivers a value of 0xFFFFFFFF in all channels of the render target write message The replicated color message should be used. - Depth Test Enable, Depth Buffer Write Enable, Stencil Test Enable, Stencil Buffer Write Enable, and Alpha Test Enable must all be disabled. - Pixel shader is not required for fast clearing render target. - After Render target fast clear, pipe-control with color cache write-flush must be issued before sending any DRAW commands on that render target.
+- The render target(s) is/are bound as they normally would be, with the MCS surface defined in SURFACE_STATE. - A rectangle primitive of the same size as the MCS surface is delivered.
+Please make sure to read MCS/CCS Buffers for Render Targets page for clearing rectangle size guidelines. - Depth Test Enable, Depth Buffer Write Enable, Stencil Test Enable, Stencil Buffer Write Enable, and Alpha Test Enable must all be disabled. - Pixel Shader is not required for fast clearing or resolving render target.